 Any entity registered with the federal election commission shall not be considered a political committee for the purposes of this chapter.
-(Section 67-6602(20b), Idaho Code)
+(Idaho Code 67-6602(20b))

 When does a recognized local political party committee become a Political Committee?
-(Section 67-6602(20c), Idaho Code)
+(Idaho Code 67-6602(20c))

 A county, district or regional committee of a recognized political party shall not be considered a political committee for the purposes of this chapter unless such party committee has expenditures exceeding five thousand dollars ($5,000) in a calendar year.